Fran-cho/docs/ada-embed.md

 Specifies the Kubernetes cluster to be used.
 Unless directed by an Ada team member, you will not need to change this value.

-#### `customStyles` `@type {String}`
+#### `styles` `@type {String}`
-The `customStyles` option can be used to override default styles inside the Web Chat iFrame.
+The `styles` option can be used to override default styles inside the Web Chat iFrame.
 The value of the string should be the CSS rule-set you wish to apply inside the iFrame.
 A list of CSS selectors available for targetting can be found in the table below.

 | WARNING: We do not recommend assigning styles to classes you inspect in the DOM.
 Class naming is subject to change, and can cause your custom styles to break. |
 | --- |